Najee Glass

 Najee Glass (born June 12, 1994) is an American sprinter and former American football wide receiver.

-A native of Woodbridge Township, New Jersey, Glass attended St. Peter's Preparatory School, and is a senior at the University of Florida.
+A native of Woodbridge Township, New Jersey, Glass attended St. Peter's Preparatory School, and was a sprinter at the University of Florida.

 Glass finished sixth in the 400 m at the 2010 Summer Youth Olympics.

 Glass was part of the US medley relay team that established a new World Youth best at the 2011 World Youth Championships in Athletics running a 31-second 300 m leg.

 On February 26, 2012, Glass ran 46.06 to win the Brooks PR Invitational.
 His time was good for a Dempsey record (fastest of any collegiate or professional runner) and a US #1.
 A few weeks later on March 11, 2012, Glass became the 2012 Indoor National Champion.
 His time 46.57 was good for number 4 all-time.

 He was an All-USA high school track and field team selection by USA Today in 2011.

 Glass is a six-time USTFCCCA Indoor and Outdoor All-American.
 He also won USTFCCCA South Region Indoor Athlete of the Year.

 While at the University of Florida, Glass was a part of the winning 4 × 400 m team at the 2013 NCAA Division I Outdoor National Championships.
 He captured the 2015 SEC Indoor 400 m title.
 Glass was a part of the winning 4 × 400 m team at the 2015 SEC Outdoor Championships.

+On May 28, 2025, Glass was inducted into the St. Peter's Preparatory School Athletic Hall of Fame.